 Applicants for the Nevada Mortgage Servicer license must purchase and file a Nevada Mortgage Servicer License Bond.
 The Nevada Division of Mortgage Lending (MLD) requires servicers to file a bond in the Nationwide Multistate Licensing System (NMLS) in amounts ranging from $100,000 to $300,000 based on the servicer’s annual loan volume.

-Jet is the only insurance company to offer surety bonds directly to Nevada mortgage servicers.
-This means we can offer the lowest rates and a streamlined process to get your bond quoted, issued, and filed with the NMLS, so you can get back to servicing your customers.
+Jet Insurance Company offers the lowest rates available to Nevada mortgage servicers.
+Get your bond quoted, issued, and filed with the NMLS, so you can get back to servicing your customers.

 |Annual Mortgage Servicing Volume||Bond Limit||Monthly||Annual|

 Pay monthly and cancel any time, no questions asked.
 Or you can pay for the bond annually and save up front on the cost of the bond (2- and 3-year bond terms are available).

 The Commissioner of the MLD determines the bond amount based on the loan servicer’s annual mortgage volume.
 New applicants can start with the $100,000 bond amount and may need to increase their bond at their annual license renewal.

 Simple, just click the button above to get started.
 Jet will review your business information and ownership details to determine your price.
 We’ll need to check your credit (don’t worry, the check won’t affect your credit) and an underwriter may contact you for some additional information, if necessary.

 Jet’s is committed to offering the lowest price and best service to our customers.
 We dug deep into the Nevada mortgage servicer bond, so we know what to look for and how to cut out any extra costs, including middlemen.
 This means you save time and money.

 When you receive your quote, you can purchase the bond online in a few clicks and we will file the bond for you with the NMLS.